jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 Attendance for each class is mandatory.
 There will be some mechanism to record attendance during every seminar.
-This will usually involve filling out a Google Form; I will verify that against the list of participants inside each Zoom call.
-To get the most out of the course, you'll need to attend most weeks.
 Excusing attendance for a week requires a verifiable excuse (doctor's note, etc.).

 If you are unable to attend the seminars at the posted time for whatever reason, *I highly encourage you to drop and take the class in the future instead*.